BruceEckel/PolymorphismUnbound/presentation/slides.md

 # Takeaways

 * Why do we want to treat multiple types as the same type?
-  * Separate things that change from things that stay the same
+  * Separate things that change from things that stay the same?
-  * Reduce code duplication
+  * Reduce code duplication?
-  * Better code understanding & maintenance
+  * Code understanding & maintenance?
   * Don't do it without question

 ---